gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 In addition to `Region.get(key)` operations, particularly when the key is known in advance, data is commonly retrieved by executing queries on the Regions that contain the data.
-With [vmware-gemfire-short-name], queries are written by using the Object Query Language (OQL), and the specific data set that a client wishes to access is expressed in the query's predicate (for example, `SELECT * FROM /Books b WHERE b.author.name = 'Jon Doe'`).
+With GemFire, queries are written by using the Object Query Language (OQL), and the specific data set that a client wishes to access is expressed in the query's predicate (for example, `SELECT * FROM /Books b WHERE b.author.name = 'Jon Doe'`).

 Generally, querying without indexes is inefficient.
-When executing queries without an index, [vmware-gemfire-short-name] performs the equivalent of a full table scan.
+When executing queries without an index, GemFire performs the equivalent of a full table scan.

 Indexes are created and maintained for fields on objects used in query